AquaGenLive/idealo-codechallenge/readme.md

 ## Potential things to improve
 - The frontend is in jQuery due to a lack of time.
-I would try to build the frontend in a more sophisticated frontend framework like vue.js.
+A potential improvement could be to build the frontend in a more sophisticated frontend framework like vue.js.
+On the other side, the load performance of more sophisticated frontend frameworks is not as fast as server-side rendering + a bit of jQuery.
 - Frontend tests should be added in a real-life project.
 - The frontend allows to dynamically add control inputs, but it doesn't allow to remove them.
-This could be a nice UX improvement.
+Adding remove icons could provide a nice improvement in UX.
 - The grid has a few glitches, especially on mobile screen sizes.
 This could be improved.
 - The app is only working with enabled JS.
-Especially with jQuery it could be modified to work without JS as well.
+Especially with jQuery the app could be modified to work without JS as well.
 - The app could understand a few more commands like: LEFT, BACKWARD FORWARD n steps instead of only 1, 2, or 3.
 - The control input fields could be changed to dropdowns with additional input fields for necessary parameters.
-Would lead to improved UX.
+Would lead to a better UX.

 ## Challenge